mickenordin/nextcloud-db/mariadb/compose/README.md

 docker-compose up -d # start MariaDB to load the new changes
 ```

 Only perform static configuration changes one node at a time.
-Make sure the node is started and joined with the cluster before proceed to the next node.
+Make sure the node is started and joined with the cluster before proceeding to the next node.

 ## Backup & Restore